By Pradeep Pandey · Co-Founder · 16 min read · Updated

 What is the minimum viable scheduling tool for a 25-bed CAH?

-At minimum, a 25-bed CAH needs: proactive FLSA 8-and-80 overtime tracking, credential-based shift enforcement, CMS §485.635 documentation, and a callout coverage process that applies clinical constraints.
+At minimum, a 25-bed CAH needs: proactive FLSA overtime threshold tracking, credential-based shift enforcement, CMS §485.635 documentation, and a callout coverage process that applies clinical constraints.
 These requirements can be met by Aladtec or SmartLinx with proper configuration, or by SimpleScheduleAI with zero configuration.
 They cannot be met by generic scheduling tools.

 Does Aladtec handle FLSA 8-and-80 overtime correctly for healthcare employers?

-Written by Pradeep Pandey Co-founder, SimpleScheduleAI.
-Deputy General Manager of Operations at Apollo Hospitals.
-MBA from IIM Trichy (Operations & Marketing).
-Deep background in healthcare operations, workforce optimization, and hospital process design.
+Pradeep Pandey is the co-founder of SimpleScheduleAI.
+He serves as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy (Operations and Marketing).
+His work focuses on workforce optimization and scheduling operations for small and rural hospitals.
 LinkedIn →